justland/just-web-react/libraries/react/README.md

 }
 ```

-It doesn't work well if we want to have a local store the live and die with the DOM.
+But it doesn't work well if we want to have a local store that live and die with the DOM.

 In [React], that's when you can use `createContext()` and `useContext()`.